EZ-Robotics/EZ-Template/ez-template-docs/docs/swing_movements.md

 ### pid_swing_min_get()
-Returns the minimum power the robot will swing at while integral is enabled.
+Returns minimum power for swings when kI and startI are enabled.
 <Tabs
   groupId="examples16"
   defaultValue="proto"